Posted: April 19, 2022 by Christine Wong in Business growth, business plan, small business financing

 Don’t overlook government lending programs either, such as the Canada Small Business Financing Program (CSBFP), which provides:

-- Loans worth up to $1 million for small businesses/startups with gross annual revenues of $10 million or less
+- Small business loans worth up to $1 million for small businesses/startups with gross annual revenues of $10 million or less

 - Loans that can be used to buy or renovate real estate or purchase equipment for your business

-Some lenders offer loans targeted to specific types of entrepreneurs (like women, youth or Indigenous people) or businesses (such as IT or cleantech), so find out if you qualify for those programs.
+Some lenders offer small business loans targeted to specific types of entrepreneurs (like women, youth or Indigenous people) or businesses (such as IT or cleantech), so find out if you qualify for those programs.

 Many alternative lending platforms have also sprung up online in recent years, including peer-to-peer financing.
 Be aware, however, that they often charge much higher interest rates and may require direct, real-time access to data from your banking, accounting and distribution systems.